lethal-lisa/Nightcrawler/README.md

 ## License

 The Nightcrawler engine is licensed under the BSD 3-Clause license (see [LICENSE](LICENSE).
 Story files compatible with Nightcrawler may be licensed however the author of these files sees fit.

 ## To Do

-* [x] Initial scene's exposition string does not auto-print until death & restart.
 * [x] Swap order of game over string with individual death strings.
 * [ ] Options to auto-set story flags on scene load.
 * [x] Restart prompt on game over.
+* [ ] Narrow scope of flag setting from `LOOK` action to strictly `LOOK AROUND`.
+* [ ] Add fields for alternate exposition strings based on story/item flags.

+## Bugs

+* [x] Initial scene's exposition string does not auto-print until death & restart.
+* [ ] Visible dialogue option numbering is affected by hidden options, and shouldn't be.
+* [ ] Hidden dialogue options can be selected, and shouldn't be.
+* [ ] Exposition string prints after game over prompt if player selects a dialogue node that navigates to a scene node and then selects another dialogue option that results in a game over.